-Additional information about the Fund's investments will be available in the Fund's annual and semi-annual reports to shareholders.
+Additional information about the Fund's investments will be available in the Fund's annual and semi-annual reports to shareholders and in Form N-CSR.
 In the Fund's annual report, you will find a discussion of the market conditions and investment strategies that significantly affected the Fund's performance during its last fiscal year.
+In Form N-CSR, you will find the Fund's annual and semi-annual financial statements.